 One of the most significant proposed changes to tax law is long-term capital gains tax.
-The Biden tax proposal would increase long-term capital gains from a maximum 20% to 39.6%, so almost double.
+The Biden tax proposal would increase long-term capital gains from a maximum of 20% to 39.6%, so almost double.
 Don’t forget the added 3.8% surtax, which is already in place and will remain.
 If you are planning to sell any long-term assets this year, be sure to evaluate the tax implications and consider tax deferral options such as a 1031-exchange.

 Changes to Deductions

-Itemized deductions for high income earners will be limited to 28%.
+Itemized deductions for high-income earners will be limited to 28%.
 Therefore, deductions may not be an effective strategy for reducing income taxes.
 Discuss other options with a financial planner and tax professional.

 Qualified Business Income

 Another big change proposed is the elimination of the Qualified Business Income (QBI) deduction for high earners.
 Currently, QBI allows self-employed individuals to take a deduction equal to 20% of net self-employment income.
 The removal of this deduction for those earning above $400,000 can be quite large.
-For example, let’s assume $500,000 self-employment net income.
+For example, let’s assume a $500,000 self-employment net income.
 20% QBI would exclude $100,000 from taxation.
 At a 39.6% tax rate, that’s a difference of $39,600 in taxes owed.

 2021 Estate Planning Based on Changes to Tax Law